credbull/credbull-defi/spikes/spike-short-term-fixed/packages/foundry/contracts/fixed/README.md

 ----
 # Rolling Over Investment with Discounting

-Rolling over your investment means that instead of withdrawing your Principal and Interest at Maturity, you automatically reinvest them into the same Product with a new Tenor.
+Rolling over your investment means that instead of withdrawing your Principal and Interest at Maturity, you automatically reinvest them into the same Product for an additional "tenor" period of time.

 When you roll over, the interest earned during the first period is added to your original Principal (P1), forming a new Principal (P2) for the next period.
 You can choose to fully or partially roll over your investment, with P2 including any amount you reinvest from P1.